 In November 2019, the FDA placed a clinical hold on SGT-001 following a serious adverse event in IGNITE DMD.
 The third patient in the 2E14 vg/kg cohort of IGNITE DMD, dosed in late October 2019, experienced a serious adverse event deemed related to the study drug that was characterized by complement activation, thrombocytopenia, decrease in red blood cell count, acute kidney injury, and cardio-pulmonary insufficiency.
 In October 2020, the FDA lifted the clinical hold placed on IGNITE DMD.
-In connection with the lifting of the clinical hold, we reduced the maximum weight of the next two patients dosed in IGNITE DMD to 18 kg per patient.
-Additionally, to mitigate the risk of serious drug-related adverse events, we have amended the IGNITE DMD clinical protocol to include the prophylactic use of both anti-complement inhibitor eculizumab and C1 esterase inhibitor, and increase the prednisone dose in the first month post dosing.
-In March 2021, we announced that a seventh patient was safely dosed under the amended protocol, with transient and manageable adverse events, none of which were serious.
-In April 2021, an eighth patient was treated with SGT-001.
-The patient experienced an inflammatory response which was classified as a serious adverse event and considered by the investigator to be drug related.
-We are carefully examining the full details of this event and are engaged in discussions with the DSMB and FDA.
-We cannot guarantee that similar serious adverse events or clinical holds will not happen in the future.
+In connection with the lifting of the clinical hold, we determined to reduce the maximum weight of the next two patients dosed in IGNITE DMD to 18 kg per patient.
+Additionally, to mitigate the risk of serious drug-related adverse events, we amended the IGNITE DMD clinical protocol to include the prophylactic use of both anti-complement inhibitor eculizumab and C1 esterase inhibitor, and increase the prednisone dose in the first month post dosing.
+In March 2021, we announced that a seventh patient was treated with SGT-001.
+The patient experienced a systemic inflammatory response which has since fully resolved.
+The event was classified as a serious adverse event and considered by the investigator to be drug related.
+This type of event is described in our Investigators Brochure and is not considered unexpected.
+Following dosing of these two patients with our second-generation manufacturing process and clinical strategy, we conducted an extensive review of all clinical data, which resulted in a strengthened risk mitigation plan including new patient management guidance.
+In November 2021, a ninth patient was safely dosed under the amended clinical protocol, with transient and manageable adverse events, none of which were serious.
+However, we cannot guarantee that similar serious adverse events or clinical holds will not happen in the future.